Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 The retention policy? "..."

-After two years, a client had more snapshot storage than active data.
+After two years, one client had more snapshot storage than active data.
 The storage budget was three times higher than necessary.

 The "Temporary" Resources

-"We need more capacity for the project shortly."
+"We just need a bit more capacity for the project."

-The project has been completed for 18 months.
-Capacity is still running.
+The project has been finished for 18 months.
+The capacity is still running.

 48% of companies do not track idle resources.